Montclus, Gard

 Montclus is a commune in the Gard department in southern France.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 Climate

 Montclus has a hot-summer Mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Montclus is 13.7 C. The average annual rainfall is 951.2 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 23.2 C, and lowest in January, at around 5.2 C. The highest temperature ever recorded in Montclus was 43.8 C on 27 June 2019; the coldest temperature ever recorded was -14.0 C on 16 January 1985.